-The Dyslexia Certificate is a 15-credit program, with five 3-credit classes.
-Each course aligns with International Dyslexia Association (IDA) and International Literacy Association (ILA) standards.
-The courses address the foundational aspects of literacy acquisition and development, literacy assessment methodologies, and literacy instructional strategies for phonological awareness, phonics, vocabulary, comprehension and fluency.
+The courses address the foundational aspects of literacy acquisition and development, literacy assessment methodologies, literacy instructional strategies for phonological awareness, phonics, vocabulary, comprehension and fluency, and perspectives on vision and learning.
 Field work experience is embedded in each course, providing opportunities for observation and practical application.